s3664099/SpaceInvaders/README.md

 ![Screenshot](https://raw.githubusercontent.com/s3664099/SpaceInvaders/master/img/Screenshot.png)

+Due to difficulties access the external directory when compiling the game outside of Eclipse, I have moved all of the images into the view directory.

 ## Upgrades

 *Version 1*
 - ~~Document Code~~
 - ~~Next Levels Difficulty (Change backgrounds, )~~
-- Change Icons
+- ~~Change Icons~~
 - ~~Add Background~~
 - ~~Set the setters & getters for the models.~~
-- Add Extra Life Buff (chance of dropping when alien is killed)
-- Move code into more methods
+- ~~Move code into more methods~~

 *Version 2*
 - Add Barriers
 - Power Ups
+	- extra life
 	- shields
 	- laser that strikes through
 	- guided missiles